Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Fourier Transforms for Set Functions

 \section{Fourier Transforms for Set Functions}

 We introduce background and definitions for set functions and associated Fourier bases, following the discrete-set signal processing (DSSP) introduced by~\cite{puschel2018discrete, puschel2020discrete}.
-DSSP generalizes key concepts from classical signal processing, including shift, convolution or filtering, and Fourier transform to the powerset domain.
-The approach follows a general procedure that derives these concepts from a suitable definition of the shift operation \cite{Pueschel.Moura:2006a,puschel2008algebraic}.
+DSSP generalizes key concepts from classical signal processing, including shift, convolution, and Fourier transform to the powerset domain.
+The approach follows a general procedure that derives these concepts from a suitable definition of the shift operation \cite{puschel2008algebraic}.

 \mypar{Set functions} We consider a ground set $N = \{x_1, \dots, x_n\}$.
-An associated set function maps each subset of $N$ to a real value: \begin{linenomath*} \end{linenomath*} Each set function can be identified with a $2^n$-dimensional vector $\mbf{s} = (s\at{A})_{A \subseteq N}$ by fixing an order on the subsets.
-We choose the lexicographic order on the corresponding set indicator vectors.
+An associated set function maps each subset of $N$ to a real value: Each set function can be identified with a $2^n$-dimensional vector $\mbf{s} = (s\at{A})_{A \subseteq N}$ by fixing an order on the subsets.
+We choose the lexicographic order on the set indicator vectors.